-- Figure 4 shows simulations for the first scenario (B_0 modulation).
-While some similarities - between Figure 2 and Figure 4 are observed, there are three major differences in the SL profiles, - which should be highlighted.
-Firstly, in Figure 4, the intensities at the first minima show a - 4 dependence on MAS rate (marked in gray in Figure 4), whereas in Figure 2, the experimental - 5 profiles show only a slight dependence.
-Secondly, in Figure 4, the locations of these minima in - 6 time (x-axis) do not depend on the MAS rate (Figure 4A, 4B and 4D), whereas the location in - 7 time changes when windowed pulses are applied (Figure 4C).
-In contrast, the experimental - 8 profiles exhibit the reverse behavior.
-Thirdly, in Figure 4C, second rotary-resonance condition is - 9 slightly observed, compared to Figures 4A and D, while in Figure 2C, two rotary-resonance - conditions are clearly detected.
-Additionally, increasing the magnetic field inhomogeneity by - deliberately mis-setting the room temperature shims had little influence on the SL profile (shown - in Figure S2 in the SI). - All of this indicates that a spatially inhomogeneous external magnetic field cannot be a major - source of the appearance of rotary-resonances conditions in rotating liquids and liquid-like - 15 samples.
+- 1 (Figure 4C).
+In contrast, the experimental profiles exhibit the reverse behavior.
+Thirdly, with - 2 windowed pulses, Figure 4C, the second rotary-resonance condition is attenuated compared to - 3 continuous spinlock, while in Figure 2C, two rotary-resonance conditions are clearly detected. - 4 Additionally, increasing the magnetic field inhomogeneity by deliberately mis-setting the room - 5 temperature shims had little influence on the SL profile (shown in Figure S2 in the SI). - All of this indicates that a $\underline{B_0}$ modulation cannot be a major source of the appearance of rotary- - 7 resonances conditions in these rotating liquids and liquid-like samples.

-Figure 4 Simulated SL profiles showing the influence of time dependence introduced via an inhomogeneous external magnetic field.
-The simulated signal is shown as a function of the rf-field strength (v{SL} , axis y) and mixing time (t{SL} , axis x) of the SL under three different MAS rates: 10 kHz (A and C), 20 kHz (D) and 35 kHz (B).
+Figure 4 Simulated SL profiles showing the influence of time dependence introduced via $\underline{B_0}$ modulation, including distributions in SL frequency and in amplitude of $\underline{B_0}$ modulation.
+The simulated signal is shown as a function of the rf-field strength (ν{SL} , axis y) and mixing time (t{SL} , axis x) of the SL under three different MAS rates: 10 kHz (A and C), 20 kHz (D) and 35 kHz (B).
 For (A), (B) and (D), continuous SL was applied, while for (C) windowed SL was implemented (half rotor period was filled with the pulse).
 The values in gray represent the coordinates of the first minima in the profiles.
 No phenomenological relaxation was included in the simulations.
 Additional simulated details are provided in the SI.

-In contrast, simulations of SL profiles with time dependence introduced via a spatially inhomogeneous rf-field (Figure 5, B1 modulation) qualitatively agree with the experimental plots, indicating that a spatially inhomogeneous rf-field is a better explanation for the appearance
+In contrast, simulations of SL profiles with time dependence introduced via B1 modulation (Figure 5) qualitatively agree with the experimental plots, indicating that a B1 modulation is a better explanation for the appearance of rotary-resonance conditions in rotating liquids and liquid-like samples using conventional MAS NMR probes with solenoidal coils.
+Hardware limitations, including such time dependence has been previously considered in the design of magnetization transfer elements using optimal control.(Blahut et al., 2022, 2023; Glaser et al., 2015; Joseph and Griesinger, 2023; Tošner et al., 2017, 2018)

-- 1 of rotary-resonance conditions in rotating liquids and liquid-like samples using conventional - 2 MAS NMR probes with solenoidal coils.
-Such time dependence has been previously considered - 3 in the design of magnetization transfer elements using optimal control.(Blahut et al., 2022, 2023; - 4 Glaser et al., 2015; Joseph and Griesinger, 2023; Tošner et al., 2017, 2018) - 5 This qualitative explanation, provided by simulations, indicates that this effect can also - 6 be anticipated in experiments involving solid samples, in addition to the desired effects caused - 7 by molecular motion.
-It is therefore recommended to consider coil inhomogeneity when - 8 measuring relaxation rates near rotary resonance conditions.
-Fortunately, the magnitude of this - 9 effect is considerably smaller than the strong relaxation observed in recent reports that detected - slow structural dynamics via near rotary resonance conditions.(Krushelnitsky et al., 2018)
+This qualitative explanation, provided by simulations, indicates that this effect can also be anticipated in experiments involving solid samples, in addition to the desired effects caused by molecular motion.
+It is therefore recommended to consider coil inhomogeneity when measuring relaxation rates near rotary resonance conditions.
+Fortunately, the magnitude of this effect is considerably smaller than the strong relaxation observed in recent reports that detected slow structural dynamics via near rotary resonance conditions.
+(Krushelnitsky et al., 2018)

-Figure 5 The influence of the inhomogeneous rf-field on the simulated SL profiles.
-The simulated signal is shown as functions of the rf-field strength (v{SL} , axis y) and mixing time (t{SL} , axis x) of the SL under three different MAS rates: 10 kHz (A and C), 20 kHz (D) and 35 kHz (B).
+Figure 5 Simulated SL profiles showing the influence of time dependence introduced via B_1 modulation, including distributions in SL frequency and in amplitude of B_1 modulation.
+The simulated signal is shown as functions of the rf-field strength (ν{SL} , axis y) and mixing time (t{SL} , axis x) of the SL under three different MAS rates: 10 kHz (A and C), 20 kHz (D) and 35 kHz (B).
 For (A), (B) and (D), continuous SL was applied, while for (C) windowed (half rotor period was filled with the pulse) SL was implemented.
 The values in gray represent the coordinates of the first minima points in the profiles.
 Relaxation was not included in the simulations.
 Additional simulated details are provided in the SI.